 Most schemes let you check your points balance online.

 What are gold and platinum cards?

-They are credit cards with exclusive reward schemes that may only be offered to you if you are an existing customer or have a high income and strong credit history.
+They are credit cards with exclusive reward schemes that are only offered to existing customers or those with a high income and strong credit history.